louisdtb/bowl/README.md

 Bowl is a fictional food order menu designed and built by Louis de Tilly.
 The goal was to create a modern and well-designed digital menu prototype.

-This repo is for viewing purposes only.
+This repo is for showcasing purposes only.

 ## Features